Thursday, April 16, 2020

 THE MOONRAKER.
 Associated British Pictures, UK, 1958, color, 82 min.
 Directed by David MacDonald.
 Cinematography by Mutz Greenbaum.
 Music by Laurie Johnson.
 Starring George Baker, Sylvia Sims, Marious Goring, Peter Arne, Charles Stuart, Iris Russell, Richard Leech, John Le Mesurier, Gary Raymond, Patrick Troughton, Fanny Rowe, Jennifer Browne and Paul Whitsun-Jones.

-It's the English Civil War (yr.1650) and Oliver Cromwell is trying to purge Britain of its royalists, chief among them the feared Moonraker, played by an exceptionally charismatic George Baker.
-Exciting sword fights, horseplay, repartee, along with a rousing score and superb period detail, including actual location filming at Bodiam Castle, Stonehenge and Lulworth Cove, all help make The Moonraker, based on a play by Arthur Watkin, one of the most enjoyable films in the entire swashbuckling genre.
-As an added bonus, Paul Whitsun-Jones gives a splendidly pompous performance as the Moonraker's newfound ally.
+It's the English Civil War (yr.1650) and Oliver Cromwell is trying to purge Britain of its royalists, chief among them the feared "Moonraker", played by an exceptionally charismatic George Baker.
+Exciting sword fights, horsemanship, witty repartee, and superb period detail, including actual location filming at Bodiam Castle, Stonehenge and Lulworth Cove, coupled with a a rousing musical score, all help make The Moonraker, based on a play by Arthur Watkin, one of the most enjoyable films in the swashbuckling genre.
+As a bonus, Paul Whitsun-Jones (seen below) gives a splendidly pompous performance as the Moonraker's newfound ally.
 Riotish living, indeed!

 * * * * * * * * * *